musonikenya/il-cashflow-model/README.md

 # il-cashflow-model
-This repository will be hosting the cash-flow-model for musoni kenya
+This repository will be hosting the cash-flow-model for Digitization project